October 01, 2024

 Summary

-The growth in expenditures is attributed to the higher spending on public assistance and other social services, including shelter for people seeking asylum.
-The City also spent more funds on 3-K and increased Carter Case spending on tuition reimbursement, transportation and other related services for students with disabilities.
+Expenditures grew by 7.1%.
+The growth in expenditures is largely attributed to higher spending on public assistance and other social services, including shelter for people seeking asylum.
+The City also spent more funds on 3-K and increased spending on special education Carter Cases.

 Notes